Georg Indrevik

 Georg Indrevik (18 August 1939 – 23 June 2023) was a Norwegian politician for the Progress Party.

 Indrevik served as a deputy representative to the Norwegian Parliament from Hordaland during the terms 2001-2005 and 2005-2009.
 In total he met during 77 days of parliamentary session.

-On the local level, he was the deputy mayor of Fjell.
+On the local level, he was the deputy mayor of Fjell Municipality.
 Due to the death of mayor Lars Lie on 9 June 2010, Indrevik served as acting mayor of Fjell until Eli Årdal Berland took over on 24 June.
-His son, Tom Georg Indrevik, is the current mayor of Øygarden.
+His son, Tom Georg Indrevik, is the current mayor of Øygarden Municipality.

 Georg Indrevik died on 23 June 2023, at the age of 83.